capetrel/modelisme/README.md

 # modelisme
- Simple database for a mock merchant site
+ example for a simple database for a mock merchant site